Nxtra/blogs-david-en-nick/skeleton.md

 Next we will discuss the differences between these solutions and explain the choice to use Kinesis Firehose.

 ### Kinesis data streams vs Kinesis firehose
-AWS Kinesis Firehose and AWS Kinesis Data Streams offer a similar, yet different straming solution to transport and transform your data.
+AWS Kinesis Firehose and AWS Kinesis Data Streams offer a similar, yet different streaming solution to transport and transform your data.

 Let's explore the differences between these services.